Philippe Contamine

 Philippe Contamine (7 May 1932 – 26 January 2022) was a French historian of the Middle Ages who specialised in military history and the history of the nobility.

 Life

 Contamine was a president of the Académie des Inscriptions et Belles-Lettres, the Société de l'histoire de France, and the Societé des Antiquaires de France.
-He taught at the Université de Nancy, the Paris Nanterre University at Nanterre and Paris-Sorbonne University (Paris-Sorbonne).
+He taught at the Université de Nancy, the Paris Nanterre University at Nanterre and Paris-Sorbonne University.

 He was an officer of the Legion of Honour and a fellow of the Royal Historical Society.

 He died on 26 January 2022, at the age of 89.